-Edinburgh's winter events
+Edinburgh's virtual winter events

-Running from November - January, Edinburgh's Christmas offers no shortage of things to see and do this winter.
+Running from November to January, Edinburgh's Christmas offers no shortage of things to see and do this winter.
 Enjoy panoramic views of the capital from the top of the Big Wheel, spin around on the charming carousel in East Princes Street Gardens or brave a twirl on the 60-metre-high Star Flyer.

 Younger kids will love Santa Land in Princes Street Gardens, a festive fairground with six fun rides and a children's market full of gifts and toys.
 Try to find the Elves' Workshop hidden in the Christmas Tree Maze, or visit Santa's Grotto to meet the man himself!

-The ice rink in Princes Street Gardens is another highlight for kids and adults alike.
 St Andrew Square will be hosting an oval ice rink, looping around the Melville Monument - hire a pair of skates and spin across the ice behind a gorgeous backdrop of the glittering city.